gxwangdi/Leetcode/227-Basic-Calculator-II/README.md

 For each iteration, if the symbol has a higher priority, pop the last iteration by reversing the operation and the last number.

-can I assume each number only takes one char?
+Can I assume each number only takes one char?
+No.